Shards

 In the TON blockchain, the sequence of transactions associated with a single account, e.g., Tx1 -> Tx2 -> Tx3 -> ...

 , is called an AccountChain.
 This highlights that it is a linear transaction history specific to one account.
-Multiple AccountChains are grouped within a single shard, forming a ShardChain, hereinafter simply as a “shard”.
-A shard is responsible for storing and processing all transactions within its scope, with each transaction chain corresponding to a particular group of accounts.
+A shard stores and processes all transactions for its accounts; each AccountChain belongs to exactly one shard.

 These account groups are determined by a shared binary prefix, which clusters accounts into the same shard.
 This binary prefix is embedded in the shard ID, which is represented as a 64-bit integer with the following structure: <binary prefix>100000...